Lattimer massacre: Strike

 In August 1897, the Honey Brook division of the Lehigh and Wilkes-Barre Coal Company laid off workers at its strip mines, cut the pay of the remaining employees, and raised fees for workers residing in the area's company towns.
-The company consolidated its mule stables, forcing teenage mule drivers to travel much farther each day to pick up their mules (time for which they were not compensated).
+The company consolidated its mule stables, forcing teenage mule drivers to travel, unpaid, much farther each day to pick up their mules.
 After inconclusive talks, 25 to 35 teenaged drivers struck on August 14, 1897.
-A scuffle between a supervisor and some drivers led to additional walkouts by strip miners as well as underground coal miners, and by August 16 nearly 2,000 workers were on strike.
-Nearly all the miners joined the UMW (United Mine Workers) on August 18, and within two days almost all the mines in the region had closed due to the spreading strike.
-Many Slavic miners had not joined the nascent United Mine Workers, both because of ethnic discrimination exhibited by English-speaking and American miners but also because of the poor relationships between unionized miners and the former strikebreakers.
-But worsening working conditions and a UMW call for a 15 percent wage increase drew many Slavic miners into the union.
+A scuffle between a supervisor and some drivers led to additional walkouts by strip miners and underground coal miners; by August 16 nearly 2,000 workers were on strike.

+Nearly all the miners joined the UMW (United Mine Workers) on August 18; within two days, almost all the mines in the region had closed due to the spreading strike.
+Many Slavic miners had not joined the nascent United Mine Workers.
+This was because of ethnic discrimination by English-speaking and American miners and also because of the poor relationship between unionized miners and the former strikebreakers.
+But, worsening working conditions and a UMW call for a 15 percent wage increase attracted many Slavic miners into the union.

-The first wave of the strike ended on August 23, after the company agreed to pay overtime, bring wages up to the regional average, allow miners to see their own doctors when injured, and no longer force miners to live in company-owned housing.
+The first wave of the strike ended on August 23, 1897, after the company agreed to pay overtime, bring wages up to the regional average, allow miners to see their own doctors when injured, and no longer force miners to live in company-owned housing.

 A second strike began on August 25.
 Teenaged breaker boys at the A.S.
 Van Wickle coal breaker in the nearby village of Colerain struck for higher wages as well.
-When Van Wickle attempted to use Slavic workers as strikebreakers, the Slavs joined the strike instead.
-Although the strike spread to two other nearby coal works, the company quickly agreed to raise wages up to the regional average and the strike ended on or about August 28.
+When Van Wickle attempted to use Slavic workers as strikebreakers, the Slavs also joined the strike.
+Although the strike spread to two other nearby coal works, the company quickly agreed to raise wages up to the regional average, and the strike ended on about August 28.

-But when the new pay rates were announced on September 1, only a limited number of workers received raises.
+When the new pay rates were announced on September 1, 1897, only a few workers received raises.
 Management did agree to treat Slavic workers more fairly, but the mine owners reneged on their other promises.

 The strikes resumed.
 On September 3, 3,000 workers marched on four mines, shutting them down.

 The mine owners' private armed force, the Coal and Iron Police, proved too few in number to break the strike, so the owners appealed for help from Luzerne County Sheriff James F. Martin.
-Martin established a posse of about 100 English and Irish citizens to prevent any further marches from occurring.
-Within five days, 8,000 to 10,000 miners were on strike.
+Martin established a posse of about 100 English and Irish men to prevent any further marches.
+But, within five days, 8,000 to 10,000 miners were on strike.
 On September 8, mine owners demanded that the sheriff of Schuylkill County arrest several thousand miners who had assembled near Pottsville and had forced a mine to shut down, but the sheriff refused.